PranjalSri108/criss_nav/README.md

 - Work of `nav.py`
   - When detects a Marker ID 15: Turn the bot 90 degrees to the left and move straight until another marker is detected.
-  - Used move_base to navigate through the environment.
+  - Uses move_base to navigate through the environment.
   - When detects a Maker ID 16: Stops the bot

 But before launching the bot in gazebo, make sure the 'min' and 'max' params for Kinect plugin in `gazebo_plugins.urdf.xacro` are updated as given below